Rita McKeough, Long Haul 7a*11d 2006 PHOTO Dave Kemp

 “Being a drummer influenced a lot of my interests… I became interested in installation and performance because it was a way of bringing audio into my work.”

-McKeough has taught at ten art schools, including the University of Manitoba and the University of California, and she has been teaching media arts courses at NSCAD since 1999.
+McKeough has taught at ten art schools, including the University of Manitoba and the University of Calgary, and she has been teaching media arts courses at NSCAD since 1999.
 She has been actively exhibiting and performing across Canada since the late 1970s.

 “I always seek to create an environment, it’s the process of gathering information on a search through space.”